 At the heart of Banfield’s theory lies moreover a curious paradox.
 He considers the self-interested attitudes of the inhabitants of Chiaromonte as a vice, while much of the modern social sciences – starting with Adam Smith’s The Wealth of Nations - is based on the myth that the search of self-interest as a moderate social passion is a crucial feature of a well-functioning society.
 In practice, the pursuit of private interests, omnipresent in our society, frequently does not lead to the desired public good and produces dysfunctional outcomes.
 The concept of amoral familism neutralizes this unpalatable fact.
 It acknowledges that the defence of private interests may be socially problematic but relegates this problem to peripheral societies.

-The argument of this blog is based on Michel Huysseune, ‘Theory Traveling Through Time and Space: The Reception of the Concept of Amoral Familism’, International Journal of Politics, Culture, and Society (published online 20 July 2019).
+* Michel Huysseune explores further the argument of this blog in the article ‘Theory Traveling Through Time and Space: The Reception of the Concept of Amoral Familism’, International Journal of Politics, Culture, and Society, 33, p.
+365–388